Project SCOPE: National Training Initiative

 The target audience of these sessions is early childhood professionals who make work with children and families impacted by the Opioid epidemic.

-Sessions are typically held the 2nd and 4th Wednesdays of each month, 12:00 to 1:30 PM MST via Zoom video conferencing technology.
+Sessions are held the 2nd Wednesday of each month, 12:00 to 1:30 PM MST via Zoom video conferencing technology.